dschulmeist/ada-template-website/index.md

 });
 </script>

 These results can be explained by the unique strengths and historical factors that shape each country’s film industry, almost like the specific conditions in a lab experiment that determine the outcome:

-- United States: Hollywood is the powerhouse of global cinema, driven by its extensive infrastructure, immense funding, and deep ties to international markets.
-Think of Hollywood as a well-oiled machine that churns out films on a massive scale, ensuring widespread distribution and constant success across the globe.
-Like a carefully calibrated experiment, Hollywood’s reach and accessibility make U.S. films a dominant force in international box offices.
+- Hollywood is the powerhouse of global cinema, driven by its extensive infrastructure, immense funding, and deep ties to international markets.
+Thus, the U.S.A. films a dominant force in international box offices.

-- India: Bollywood, the world’s largest film industry by output, thrives on the vast, culturally diverse audience of India.
-With a focus on genres like musicals and romantic dramas, Bollywood taps into the unique tastes of its domestic market, much like a perfect blend of ingredients that produces a high volume of films with deep local resonance.
+- Bollywood thrives on the vast, culturally diverse audience of India.
+With a focus on genres like musicals and romantic dramas, Bollywood taps into the unique tastes of its domestic market.
 The sheer demand from its massive population fuels this powerhouse, making Bollywood a global contender.

 - United Kingdom, France, and Italy: These countries have long-standing film traditions, backed by government support and policies that protect and promote local cinema.
 France, for example, with its historic roots in the early days of cinema, provides an environment where films are carefully nurtured to achieve both high quality and international recognition.
-This careful, supported approach allows for a strong domestic output that often garners critical acclaim on the global stage.

 <canvas id="boxOfficeBarChart" width="400" height="200"></canvas>